pandallel/quilt/memory-bank/progress.md

 ## Project Status

-The project is in the **implementation stage**, transitioning from Milestone 4 to Milestone 5.
-The event-driven architecture is now complete with the Discovery Actor fully integrated with the Material Registry and event system.
-The focus is now on implementing the Cutting Actor to process discovered materials.
+The project is in the **implementation stage**, transitioning from Milestone 5 to Milestone 6.
+The Cutting Actor has been successfully implemented and integrated with the event system, subscribed to MaterialDiscovered events.
+The focus is now on implementing the actual document processing functionality in the Cutting Actor.

 ## What Works